 The Critical Thinking Triangle® (Kick-Off, Feeling, Thought, Plan, and use of cohesive ties to express these components) becomes a focus in itself as students begin to learn how to discuss character motivations, feelings, thoughts and plans!

-This book’s narrative structure is not straight forward since Officer Buckle meets obstacles to his performances and so does Gloria in her solo.
-When analyzing a book for use at school, it is important to take into consideration each character’s perspectives.
+This book’s narrative structure is not straightforward since Officer Buckle meets obstacles to his performances and so does Gloria in her solo.
+When analyzing a book for use at school, it is important to take into consideration each character’s perspective.
 The book is Interactive in its structure since Gloria’s actions are a direct result of Officer Buckle’s words.
 Thus…they are partners.

 Begin by talking about safety rules.
 Safety Rules are important: List some of the ones that are on Officer Buckle’s bulletin board.
 (This is information text as a list within a storybook.
 All storybooks have information within them.)
 I noticed that Officer Buckle’s safety tips are on a star, similar to his badge.
 The star, as you know, is our Setting icon and, of course, safety tips are important no matter WHERE you are, WHEN it is, or WHAT the situation occurring may be!